-Don’t be in rush to finish your speech, you have had a great start, your audience is loving you and this is the time when a final impression needs to be made on your audience.
+Don’t be in a rush to finish your speech, you have had a great start, your audience is loving you and this is the time when a final impression needs to be made on your audience.

 Finishing should be impactful and a bit of thought-provoking.
 Rather than saying just plain simple thank you, give your shot to end it with power.

-Planning how you intend to finish your speech will give a good clarity, just like you did from the start, again, don’t forget to practice ending your speech too.
+Planning how you intend to finish your speech will give good clarity, just like you did from the start, again, don’t forget to practice ending your speech too.

 What would you like to say for a powerful ending?

 Your ending can be filled with emotions, where you can share some heart touching story as a closure.
 Or you can make it inspirational, by using powerful quotes and messages.

 All in all, it depends on the content and context of your speech.
 But adding some value to the finishing will make your audience remember you.

 Invite your audience to join you in your vision on a personal level.
 It is ok if your audience agrees or even disagrees with your point of view, but do stir your audience emotions to think about your speech.